aws/amazon-freertos/libraries/c_sdk/standard/mqtt/CODESIZE.md

 | iot_mqtt_validate.c | 0.5K | 0.4K |
 | **Total estimate** | **15K** | **13.5K** |

-The MQTT Compatibility Layer is implemented using [coreMQTT library](https://github.com/FreeRTOS/coreMQTT/blob/master/README.md).
-In addition to that, this MQTT Compatibility Layer also maintains all the dependencies of MQTT V2.x.x library.
-In order to account for the total code size cost of this MQTT Compatibility Layer, the code sizes for the dependencies also need to be considered.
-Please find the code sizes for dependencies below.
+The MQTT Compatibility Layer is implemented using the [coreMQTT library](https://github.com/FreeRTOS/coreMQTT/blob/master/README.md).
+In addition, the MQTT Compatibility Layer maintains all dependencies of MQTT V2.x.x library.
+To account for the total code size of the MQTT Compatibility Layer, code sizes for all dependencies have been considered (see below).

-1. **coreMQTT library** : The MQTT Compatibility Layer is implemented using [coreMQTT library](https://github.com/FreeRTOS/coreMQTT/blob/master/README.md).
+1. **The coreMQTT library** : The MQTT Compatibility Layer is implemented using [coreMQTT library](https://github.com/FreeRTOS/coreMQTT/blob/master/README.md).
 Memory estimates for [coreMQTT library](https://github.com/FreeRTOS/coreMQTT/blob/master/README.md) can be found in the documentation [here](https://freertos.org/mqtt/index.html).

-2. **Task Pool** : The MQTT Compatibility Layer depends on [Task Pool](https://docs.aws.amazon.com/freertos/latest/lib-ref/embedded-csdk/v4.0_beta_deprecated/lib-ref/c-sdk/taskpool/index.html).
-Refer to the table below for calculated code size of Task Pool.
+2. **Task Pool library** : The MQTT Compatibility Layer depends on [Task Pool library](https://docs.aws.amazon.com/freertos/latest/lib-ref/embedded-csdk/v4.0_beta_deprecated/lib-ref/c-sdk/taskpool/index.html).
+Refer to the table below for calculated code size of Task Pool library.

 | File | With -O1 Optimization | With -Os Optimization |
 | :-: | :-: | :-: |
 | iot_taskpool.c | 3.8K | 3.0K |
 | **Total estimate** | **3.8K** | **3.0K** |

-Please note that this Task Pool may not be exclusively used by the MQTT Compatibility Layer, but may be shared by other libraries.
-However, this Task Pool is not used by any of the [redesigned libraries for LTS](https://www.freertos.org/ltsroadmap.html).
+Note that the Task Pool library may not be exclusively used by the MQTT Compatibility Layer, but may be shared by other libraries.
+However, this Task Pool library is not used by any of the [redesigned libraries for LTS](https://www.freertos.org/ltsroadmap.html).

 3. **Platform Abstraction** :  This MQTT Compatibility Layer depends on the implementation of Platform Abstraction for Network, Clock and Threads.
 The code size is calculated for the [FreeRTOS implementation of Abstraction Layer](../../../abstractions/platform/freertos) and is added in the table below.